-Ex-Ivey PHD student and now University of Calgary professor, Charan Bagga, and I have just published an article on the teaching of CLV (Customer Lifetime Value).
+Ex-Ivey PHD student and now University of Calgary professor, Charan Bagga, and I have just published an article.
+This focused on the teaching of CLV (Customer Lifetime Value).
 We surveyed the state of case-based teaching materials related to CLV and found them a pretty shoddy bunch.
 Teaching CLV badly seems to be the default way to teach CLV.

 One problem is that many of the cases calculated CLV in a way which had no obvious managerial application.
-If you want to decide how much to spend on acquiring customers, you really must discount any cash you’ll receive in the future to properly compare to any cash that needs to be invested now.
+If you want to decide how much to spend on acquiring customers, you really must discount any cash you’ll receive in the future.
+This allows you to properly compare it to any cash that needs to be invested now.
 Similarly you can’t use CLV to decide how much to spend on acquiring a customer if you subtract the acquisition cost before reporting CLV.

 Read: Neil Bendle and Charan Bagga, (2016), The Confusion About CLV In Case-Based Teaching Materials, Marketing Education Review, This link might work if you want to see the full paper: The Confusion About CLV in Case-Based Teaching Materials